-Because the SiPM is coupled at one end of the scintillator strip, the light output will be non-homogeneous along the length of the scintillator, which will affect the performance of the ScW ECAL.
+When the scintillator stip is coupled to an SiPM at only one end, the light output will be non-homogeneous along the length of the scintillator, which will affect the performance of the ScW-ECAL.
 By moving a Sr^{90} source along the length of the scintillator, we test the light pulses height read out by the SiPM to study the non-uniformity of the scintillator detector.
 Figure 5.5(left) is a typical test result of a scintillator module whose light output non-uniformity is 23%.
 The uniformity can be improved by optimizing the reflection material or the coupling methods of the SiPM to the scintillator strip.
-Figure 5.5(right) shows a result of a scintillator module with the SiPM embedded into the scintillator strip, and Figure 5.6 is the light output of another scintillator module with different reflector.
+SiPM readout on both ends of the strip could also be used to correct for the uniformity of the light output.
+Figure 5.5(right) shows a result of a scintillator module with the SiPM embedded into the scintillator strip, and Figure 5.6 is the light output of another scintillator module with a different reflector.
 Scintillators with ESR reflector can give much more light output.
-We have also test the light output of the scintillator coupled with the SiPM with different pitch size.
-Two kinds of SiPM have same sensitive area (1mm×1mm), but have pitch size of 25 μ m and 10 μ m respectively.
-The light output of the scintillator with 25 μ m pitch SiPM is only about 1/3 of the scintillator with 10 μ m pitch SiPM, shown in Figure 5.7.
+We have also measured the light output of a scintillator coupled with the SiPM with different pitch sizes.
+The two kinds of SiPM have the same photodetection area $(1 \times 1 \text{ mm}^2)$.
+The light output of the scintillator with 10μ m pitch SiPM is about 1/3 of the scintillator with 25μ m pitch SiPM, shown in Figure 5.7.
+The photodetection efficiency (PDE) is a strong function of fill-factor for pitch sizes of $10\mu m$ and smaller.
+This ultimately limits the amount of collected light for a given pitch size and total photodetection area for a fast pulse.